MonsterGirl’s 150 Days of Classic Horror # 115 Play Misty for Me 1971/ That Cold Day in the Park 1969 & Reflection of Fear 1973

 Once again, Evelyn appears in David’s house, where she attacks him with a very large carving knife.
 Sgt.
 McCallum (John Larch) appears on the scene, tells David to change the locks, and wants to try and track Evelyn down, by luring her out with that memorable song Misty, by tracing the phone call.

-Cleverly Evelyn manipulates Tobie into becoming her new roommate named of course, Annabel, thus abducting David’s sane and wholesome as pasteurized milk girlfriend Tobie, and ultimately tries to annihilate David’s cool world and himself her lover, who has spurned her affections.
-Evelyn as the ‘monstrous feminine’ power finally erupts into a climatic vengeful frenzy, as a vicious butcher who has a one-track libido for a guy who it takes half the film to finally see how sick she really is.
+Cleverly, Evelyn manipulates Tobie into becoming her new roommate, named, of course, Annabel, thus abducting David’s sane and wholesome as pasteurized milk girlfriend Tobie, and ultimately tries to annihilate David’s cool world and himself, her lover, who has spurned her affections.
+Evelyn, as the ‘monstrous feminine’ power, finally erupts into a climactic vengeful frenzy, as a vicious butcher who has a one-track libido for a guy whom it takes half the film to finally see how sick she really is.
 It only took three one-night stands to get through to this smirking Lothario.
-Don’t get me wrong, I would have swooned for Eastwood myself back in the day of bell bottoms, guys with enormous sideburns, jazz festivals, and free love!
+Don’t get me wrong, I would have swooned for Eastwood myself back in the day of bell-bottoms, guys with enormous sideburns, jazz festivals, and free love!

 CapturFiles_1